Thinking about refinancing your mortgage? Rates are still at all-time lows!

-The result is the same – you save money!
+The result of all these benefits is the same – you save money!
+Who doesn’t want that?

-Before you refinance, there are a few things to consider:
+Before you decide to refinance your home, there are a few important questions to consider:

 1. Should you refinance your mortgage?